 This is the ultimate recipe for crispy baked tofu!
-Quick and easy to make, only 4 ingredients and goes well with everything from tacos, bowls, salads and so much more!
-A crispy and delicious way to enjoy tofu.
+It’s quick and easy to make with only 4 ingredients and you can use it for everything from tacos and bowls to salads and so much more.

 I've been making baked tofu for years, but have never been able to nail that same deep-fried texture.
 Until now.
 And I'm so excited for you to try it too!
 This is my ultimate recipe for crispy baked tofu and I'm showing you exactly how to make it.

-- Pepper: I love the spice that this gives – freshly cracked is definitely the way too!
+- Pepper – I love the subtle heat that this gives—freshly cracked is definitely the way to go!

 Similar to the ingredient list, making your crispy baked tofu is also a complete breeze!